Mujib-Ahasan/fleetman-minikube/README.md

 - Start the minikube-tunnel by:
    `minikube service fleetman-webapp` <br>
 Checkout the yaml set to know more about it: [ns-default](https://github.com/Mujib-Ahasan/fleetman-minikube/tree/main/ns-default)
+- Do enable this addon: `minikube addons enable metrics-server`. </br> Wait few moment and see last minute average cpu and memory usage: `kubectl top pod`
 ## Testing on local machine
     git clone https://github.com/Mujib-Ahasan/fleetman-minikube.git
     cd fleetman-minikube/ns-default